blackgirlinfosec/scheduled-task-persistence-lab/README.md

 ### 🛠️ 1.
 Environment Setup

-To simulate a real-world persistence attack, I started by building a clean lab environment on a Windows VM.
+To simulate a real world persistence attack, I started by building a clean lab environment on a Windows VM.

 - Created `C:\Tools` directory
 - Extracted Sysinternals Suite